afrazingroup/web3_blocklist/README.md

 # web3_blocklist

-# NOTE: As of March 19 I can no longer grab the metamask block list through github API.
-Working on fixing, but have paused updating the Metamask blocklist with Polygon domains until the issue can be resolved.
+## NOTE: As of March 19 I can no longer grab the metamask block list through github API.
+Working on fixing, but have paused updating the Metamask block list with malicious Polygon domains until the issue can be resolved.

 This repository contains two lists.
 The first list, polygon_blocklist.json, contains domains that are impersonating Polygon as part of a malicious campaign.